cerebris/jsonapi-resources/README.md

 Like JSON API itself, JR's design is focused on the resources served by an API.
 JR needs little more than a definition of your resources, including their attributes and relationships, to make your server compliant with JSON API.

-While designed primarily to use Rails, it is possible to use JR with data not backed by ActiveRecord.
+JR is designed to work with Rails, and provides custom routes, controllers, and serializers.
+JR's resources may be backed by ActiveRecord models or by custom objects.

 ## Demo App